afristo/google-hacking/README.md

 | () | Group many terms and operators, allows construction of more advanced searches. | ({terms and operators}) | American Heart Association AND (funding OR donors OR fundraising) |

 ### Scope Restricting Search Operators
-These operators narrow the broad scope of a search through different methods such as time, specific websites, url contents, etc. The following operators are demonstrated in the context of conducting an OSINT investigation to understand funding for the American Heart Association.
+These operators narrow the broad scope of a search through different methods such as time, specific websites, url contents, etc. The following operators are demonstrated in the context of conducting an OSINT investigation into funding for the American Heart Association.

 | Operator | Description | Syntax | Example |
 | :------: | :---------- | :----: | :-----: |